Samkth123/KTH-md/Public Policy/Lecture 6.md

 Civil society in public is just disucsesd as something good and volutneering - but its also a place where you dicuss things, and an org can have a goal that you do not agree with but they will still pursue it

 Civil society
-- An arena, seperate from the state,market, and private shousehold where poeple organise and act together in common interests
+- An arena, seperate from the state,market, and private household where poeple organise and act together in common interests

 Four societal spheres
 - each sphere has different logics, and you are different people depending on which sphere you are in